 How to Make Thanksgiving Easier for Elderly Care Recipients

 Thanksgiving is a time for family and celebration.
-But when a member of your family requires elderly care and support, you might worry about whether they’re up to a big family event — especially if travel is required.
+But when a family member requires dedicated senior care, you might worry about whether they’re up for the big family event — especially if travel is required.

 Make Traveling Easier

-If you need to travel long distances with an elderly loved one this Thanksgiving, take steps to make sure their ride is a comfortable one.
+If you need to travel long distances with an older loved one this Thanksgiving, make sure their ride is comfortable.

-Also, make sure you’ve packed any medications that your loved one might need while away from home.
+Also, pack any medications your loved one needs while away from home.